 You should talk to an attorney about the effectiveness of your old estate planning documents and whether they will still work for you in your situation.
 By using Orbit Wills, you would likely be revoking all of those documents and replacing them with the new Orbit Wills documents.

 Regardless of what your Will says, your estate will have to honor the divorce decree when you die.

 Yes, but it must be specifically done.
 In your Will, you will acknowledge the child and then provide nothing for that child.
 Make sure to clarify this in the Orbit Wills questionnaire.

 We are located in a gorgeous part of Tacoma, Washington called Old Town.
-We are affiliated with the law firm Andrews & Arbenz, PLLC.
+We are affiliated with the law firm The Narrows Law Group.